camille-004/Graph-HSCN/README.md

 ## Getting Started

 ### Prerequisites
-1. To set up the environment and install all dependencies, run `make env`.
+To set up the environment and install all dependencies, run `make env`.
+The `logs` and `datasets` directories will be created automatically at the project level.
-2. Create a `datasets` directory at the project level.
-This is where the loader will save downloaded datasets.

 ### `.devcontainers` Support
 TODO